Banana split: History

 Cold beverages and ice cream were a novelty in the mid-1800s when soda fountains began selling ice cream concoctions.
-A popular recipe published in 1907 called for a lengthwise split banana, two scoops of ice cream at each end and a spoon of whipped cream in between with maraschino cherry on top, with one end covered with chopped mixed nuts and another with chopped mixed fruits.
+A popular recipe published in 1907 called for a lengthwise split banana, two scoops of ice cream at each end and a spoon of whipped cream in between with maraschino cherries on top, with one end covered with chopped mixed nuts and another with chopped mixed fruits.
 The Spatula Soda Water Guide published in 1919 contained recipes for 25 banana split varieties.

-The origin of the banana split is controversial, but most historians believe it was first created in 1904 by an optometrist in Latrobe, Pennsylvania, named David "Doc" Strickler.
+The origin of the banana split is disputed, but most historians believe it was first created in 1904 by David "Doc" Strickler, a 23-year-old University of Pittsburgh pharmacy student who was working as a soda jerk at Tassell pharmacy in Latrobe, Pennsylvania.
 Strickler was inspired by the fruit laden sundaes he saw while vacationing in Atlantic City in the summer of 1904, and aspired to create something similar when he returned to Latrobe using the banana fruit, which, in those days, was shipped to Pennsylvania by way of New Orleans.
 The sundae he concocted originally cost 10 cents, twice the price of other sundaes, and caught on with students of nearby Saint Vincent College.
 News of a new variety of sundae quickly spread by word-of-mouth and through correspondence and soon progressed far beyond Latrobe.
 Strickler went on to buy the pharmacy, naming it Strickler's Pharmacy, while keeping his office on a top floor.

 Wilmington, Ohio, also claims an early connection dating to 1907 when Ernest "Doc" Hazard created a dessert in hopes of attracting students from Wilmington College to his shop during the slow days of winter.
 The dessert he came up with was the banana split: three scoops of ice cream served between the two halves of a split banana, topped with chocolate, strawberry and pineapple sauces, whipped cream, maraschino cherries and nuts.